CHS Common Curriculum Course Reviews (Part 3) - HSA1000, GEI1001, HS1402A

 Unlike HSS1000 or HSH1000, which I had neutral or positive thoughts about, I did not particularly enjoy HSA1000.
 In my opinion, this course simply didn’t have the applicability that other CHS courses had.
 Combined with the fact that the content wasn’t particularly interesting, it just reinforced my thoughts of “why am I learning this?”

 This is one of the times when I find that the older FASS system was better as it allowed students to choose their own Asian Studies course and students didn’t need to read a course that just doesn't amount to much.
 We’ve covered the differences between the old FASS and the current CHS systems before, so head over here to check that out.

 Finally, as HSA1000 is one of the courses that you might be more inclined to utilise your S/Us on, I would strongly suggest to future CHS students to clear this course in Year 1 because of those 20 extra S/U units in Year 1 and not delay it to Year 2 like I did.

 Tutor: Jonathan Sim

 TLDR: How can we apply computational tools to identify and solve problems?

-Formerly known as GET1050, GEI1001 is a Common Core mod that fulfills the GE Digital Literacy pillar and is often referred to as the “FASS coding mod”.
+Formerly known as GET1050, GEI1001 is a Common Core Course that fulfills the GE Digital Literacy pillar and is often referred to as the “FASS coding course”.

 In place of lectures, short pre-recorded videos are used to introduce students to the basics of computational reasoning, as well as how we can apply such mindsets to solving real-world problems.
 Students will also be introduced to powerful computational tools like Excel and VBA.